-Figure 4-2 shows the rolling annual average PM10 concentrations for the Landfill and Community monitoring sites, and for the three regional locations, for 2008 through 2019.
-The rolling average is calculated from a series of 12-month averages over a period of several years.
-While Figure 4-1 provides valuable insight on monthly and seasonal variations for each site, a rolling annual average allows for more concise site-by site comparison over the entire monitoring period.
-Focusing on the last seven years, the Landfill site compares well with the downtown Los Angeles site in Years 5 through 9.
-However, in Years 10 to Year 12, the average concentrations at the two sites deviate from each other, with the Landfill site showing a significant increase.
+Figure 4-2 shows the rolling annual average PM10 concentrations for the Landfill and Community monitoring sites, and for the three regional locations, for Year 1 (2008) through Year 13 (2020).
+The rolling annual average is calculated from yearly averages over a period of three years.
+For example, the annual rolling average for Year 13 is calculated based on the individual yearly average of Year 11, 12, and 13.
+Due to the nature of this method, the rolling annual average for Year 1 and Year 2 are their yearly averages, respectively.
+(The yearly averages are calculated based on either hourly or 1-in-6-day FRM measurements.)
+While Figure 4-1 provides valuable insight on monthly and seasonal variations for each site, a rolling annual average allows for more concise site-by-site comparison over the entire monitoring period.
+The Landfill site compares well with the downtown Los Angeles site in Years 5 through 9.
+However, starting in Year 10, the average concentrations at the two sites deviate from each other, with the Landfill site showing a significant increase.

-In Years 5 through 7, the PM{10} concentrations are consistently higher at the Community site than at the regional monitor in Burbank and the Santa Clarita FRM; however, annual average concentrations are significantly lower at the Community site than at the downtown Los Angeles and Landfill sites.
+In Years 5 through 7, the PM{10} concentrations are consistently higher at the Community site than at the regional monitor in Burbank and the Santa Clarita FRM; however, annual average concentrations are significantly lower at the Community site than at the downtown Los Angeles and Landfill sites for the 13-year period.
 Furthermore, the concentrations at the Community site have been steadily decreasing since Year 7, and in Year 11 they fell below the annual average concentrations measured at Santa Clarita.
 This is an important finding in that, while PM{10} concentrations measured at the Landfill site remain relatively high (with a recent trend upward), PM{10} concentrations measured at the Community site are trending down.

 Figure 4-1.
-Monthly average PM10 concentrations for the Landfill, Landfill North, and Community sites, and three regional monitoring sites for 2008-2019.
-(Notes: Like the Landfill and Community sites, Burbank and Los Angeles sites report hourly concentrations, while the Santa Clarita site reports integrated 24-hr samples on filters on a one-in-six day schedule.
+Monthly average PM10 concentrations for the Landfill, Landfill North (in operation from June 2016 until May 2017), and Community sites, and three regional monitoring sites for 2008-2020.
+The Santa Clarita site reports integrated 24-hr samples of filters on a one-in-six-day schedule.
 As of June 30, 2014, the Burbank site is no longer actively reporting PM10 data.
-For the Landfill North site, the figure shows data through Nov.
-21, 2017.)

 Figure 4-2.
-Rolling annual average PM{10} concentrations for the Landfill and Community sites, and three regional monitoring sites for 2008-2019.
+Rolling annual average PM{10} concentrations for the Landfill, Community, and three regional monitoring sites for Monitoring Year 1-Year 13 (e.g., Monitoring Year 1 refers to Nov.
+22, 2007-Nov.
+21, 2008).
+Additional FRM data at the Los Angeles site and at the Burbank site are also included.